Chart Color Schemes

 Peregian Beach - Marcus Beach ranks among the top 25% of areas assessed nationally for overall employment performance

-Agriculture, forestry & fishing employs just 0.6% of local workers, below Rest of Qld's 4.5%.
-Between September 2024 and September 2025, the labour force decreased by 2.7%, employment declined by 1.8%, causing unemployment to fall by 0.9 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7% over the same period.
-State-level data shows QLD employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with a state unemployment rate of 4.2%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Peregian Beach - Marcus Beach's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes.
+Agriculture, forestry & fishing employed just 0.6%, below Rest of Qld's 4.5%.
+The area may have limited local employment opportunities as indicated by Census working population vs resident population comparison.
+Between September 2024 and September 2025, labour force decreased by 2.7% while employment declined by 1.8%, causing unemployment to fall by 0.9 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Peregian Beach - Marcus Beach's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment